Willy Reetz

-Willy Reetz (27 May 1892 – 24 July 1963) was a German painter.
-Occasionally his first name is given as Wilhelm, but he never used this name by himself and signed all his work as 'Willy Reetz'.
-He is not related to the painter Wilhelm Reetz (1887–1946).
+Wilhelm Reetz (1892–1963), known professionally as Willy Reetz, was a German artist and painter.

 Early life

 Willy Reetz was born and died in Düsseldorf, where he started his career as an apprentice with a church painter.
 After that he attended the renowned Kunstgewerbeschule.
 After World War I Reetz studied at the Kunstakademie Düsseldorf under Professor Schmurr.
 From 1920 to 1924 he was a student in the master class of Professor Hans Kohlschein.
 Study trips to the Netherlands, France and Italy followed.

 Themes

 Willy Reetz had an extraordinary talent for landscape, figures and portraits.
 In his early years until World War II he performed mural painting which had a long tradition in Düsseldorf.